University of Otago Clocktower complex

 The University of Otago Clocktower complex is a group of architecturally and historically significant buildings in the centre of the University of Otago campus.
 Founded in Dunedin, New Zealand, in 1869, the University of Otago was the expression of the province's Scottish founders' commitment to higher education.
 They were also the inheritors of a strong architectural tradition and gritty determination.
-Defending the decision to build in expensive materials in an elaborate historicizing manner, the chancellor, Donald Stuart, said "the Council had some old-world notions and liked to have a university with some architectural style".
+Defending the decision to build in expensive materials in an elaborate historicising manner, the chancellor, Donald Stuart, said "the Council had some old-world notions and liked to have a university with some architectural style".
 This attitude persisted for over 50 years and resulted in an impressive group of buildings.

 Building history

 The university was originally housed in William Mason’s post office in what is now the Exchange area of the central city.
 It was decided the building and the location was unsuitable and the university managed to acquire the site then housing the Botanic Gardens in North Dunedin beside the Water of Leith.

 This was two of the city blocks surveyed by Charles Kettle bounded by St David Street in the north, Albany Street to the south, Leith Street to the east, and Castle Street on the west side.
 It was bisected west to east by Union Street.
 The Water of Leith traversed it from the north running along its Castle Street margin though turning to flow eastward beyond the Union Street crossing.
 Architectural opinion of the day favored the site now occupied by Otago Boys' High School.
 The university authorities were under the misapprehension that the city had given up the stretch of Union Street bisecting the site.

 An architectural competition was held and was won by Maxwell Bury (1825–1912).
 His plans to build in brick in the Classical style were changed to build in the Gothic style in stone.
 His conception was of two parallel ranges running north and south in the more northerly of the two city blocks.
 One range with a clock tower would face west across the Leith to Castle Street.
 (University of Otago Clocktower Building.)
 The other behind it, now called the Geology Block, would run close along the eastern Leith Street boundary.
 There would be four professorial houses in two semidetached blocks, in brick in the Queen Anne Style, immediately to the north, facing St David Street.